 Far better for ICANN to develop implementation specifications for common GAC safeguards, so that registries can voluntarily adopt them as part of their Public Interest Commitments.
 Standardized implementation of safeguards will benefit contract parties, registrants, users, and ICANN compliance.
 For example, the security checks safeguard (item 3 above) could be done effectively if ICANN designates approved security scanning software or vendors that registries could use to fulfill their safeguard commitment.

-The BC noted that “applicable law” is an undefined term that should be explicitly defined .
+The BC noted that “applicable law” is an undefined term that should be explicitly defined to the extent feasible.
 ICANN’s Legal Department should research and recommend a definition for “applicable law” such that all stakeholders (users, registrants, contract parties, governments, law enforcement) can be informed about what laws apply to a registrant’s activity.
-For instance, would the national laws of any Internet user be regarded as “applicable law” when that user visits a domain registered by someone in a different legal regime?
-If that’s the case, the Terms of Service shown to registrants should certainly highlight that risk and provide a link to an online resource describing all applicable national laws.
+The definitions should certainly include the law of the jurisdiction in which the domain registrant is domiciled; beyond that point, national law approaches to jurisdiction vary and many jurisdictional issues are determined on a fact specific basis.
+For instance, the question of whether the national laws of any Internet user be regarded as “applicable law” when that user visits a domain registered by someone in a different legal regime will be answered differently depending on the jurisdiction involved and the relevant facts and circumstances.
+If that’s the case, the Terms of Service shown to registrants should certainly highlight that risk and note the primary legal jurisdiction governing the registrant’s activities.

 Finally, the BC recommends that ICANN develop standard procedures for suspension of domains called for in safeguard (3) Security Checks and safeguard (6) Consequences.
 The goal is to ensure that registries suspending a domain would not violate due process protections for registrants, under whatever is determined to be applicable law for such actions.